 Colectivos are basically shared transfers.

-These are local minivans that service specific routes, allowing you to wait by the road and hail one that goes to your preferred destination.
+These local minivans service specific routes, allowing you to wait by the road and hail one that goes to your preferred destination.

 Ask the driver if it will pass through the entrance going to Cenote Dos Ojos.

-From Tulum: Get to Cenote Dos Ojos from Tulum in a matter of 30 minutes by hailing a colectivo which runs through Chetumal-Cancun / Mexico 307.
+From Tulum: Get to Cenote Dos Ojos from Tulum in a matter of 30 minutes by hailing a colectivo that runs through Chetumal-Cancun / Mexico 307.

 The cost for a one-way ride is around 30 to 40 pesos.

-From Playa del Carmen: Get to Cenote Dos Ojos from Tulum in a matter of 46 minutes by hailing a colectivo which runs through Cancun-Chetumal / Mexico 307.
+From Playa del Carmen: Get to Cenote Dos Ojos from Tulum in a matter of 46 minutes by hailing a colectivo that runs through Cancun-Chetumal / Mexico 307.

 The cost for a one-way ride is around 30 to 40 pesos.

-Important note: From the entrance, the ticket booth to Cenote Dos Ojos is still a 30-minute walk away.
-Make sure to take this into consideration.
+Important note: The ticket booth to Cenote Dos Ojos is still a 30-minute walk away from the entrance.
+Make sure to consider this.